neondatabase/website/content/guides/feature-flags-sveltekit.md

 Save this connecting string somewhere safe to be used as the `DATABASE_URL` further in the guide.
 Proceed further in this guide to create a SvelteKit application.

-## Create a new SvelteKit application
+## Creating a new SvelteKit application

 To start building the application, create a new SvelteKit project.
 Open your terminal and run the following command: